hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 7. Add a different type of mission item (by changing the mission item type).

    - Add two waypoints.
 The first should be the next planned waypoint, while the second will be changed into a new type of mission item.
-   - Select the heading on the “placeholder” waypoint
+   - Select the heading on the "placeholder" waypoint

      ![](images/image49.jpg)